RobustoFramework/Robusto/examples/umts/README.md

 Sends an specifed SMS message to the given recipient.

 ## MQTT
-Publishes MQTT message on an MQTT server.
+Publishes a specified MQTT test message to a specified topic on an MQTT server.

 ## Oauth2 and Google drive
 This example goes through the flow for devices with limited input possibilities and uploads a small file to Google Drive.